 The Garden Room Cafe

 The terrace at the back of the house is home to the garden room café.
 Stay a while and enjoy excellent homemade food sourced from the kitchen garden with dreamy views across the grounds.
+The Sussex Pass in nearby Wadhurst comes highly recommended if you’re looking for a more substantial meal.

 The Seasons at Pashley Manor Gardens